wp-launchpad/launchpad/wiki/container/index.md

 - A part to load and link classes together.

 ### Wiring strategies
+Currently two strategies are possible to wire classes between them:
+- Auto wiring which let the framework resolve classes by itsself.
+- Manual wiring that require  the developer to tell the framework what goes where.

+Both strategies have advantages and drawbacks however it is strongly advised for a beginner to use auto wiring to simplify his development.

 ### Subscriber declaration
 To declare which subscriber it will provider to the application each provider can use 3 methods returning ids from the subscribers from that type: